TORREY HOUSE PRESS

-Stirling Adams was raised along the edge of great salmon rivers in the Northwest.
+Stirling was raised along the edge of great salmon rivers in the Northwest.
 Though he still misses the peaks, rains, and fish of the Columbia River Basin, since moving to Utah he has come to regard the canyon lands and mountains of the Colorado Plateau as (setting fish species aside) equally deserving of conservation and love.
 Stirling lives in Orem, works as an attorney, and hikes and explores Utah as a geographically and politically misplaced human.

 KIRSTEN JOHANNA ALLEN

 Kirsten manages editing, production, administration, and acquisitions for Torrey House Press.
 Though Kirsten is a native New Yorker, she's also a sixth-generation Utahn and feels most at home hiking in Utah’s red rock country.
 She has two grown children and lives with a pair of cats and her spouse, Mark Bailey, in Salt Lake City and Torrey, Utah.